Visit of Choje Lama Yeshe Losal Rinpoche

 The Abbot of Kagyu Samye Ling and spiritual director of Kagyu Samye Dzong London, Chöje Lama Yeshe Losal Rinpoche, returns for his traditional annual visit to our centre.

-To all who have met him, Lama Yeshe Rinpoche is a living embodiment of the joy of practice, and he will be sharing the wisdom of his extensive experience in meditation during this three-day schedule.
+To all who have met him, Lama Yeshe Rinpoche is a living embodiment of the joy of practice, and he will be sharing the wisdom of his extensive experience in meditation during this weekend.

 During the course of the weekend there will be a Refuge Ceremony for those who wish to become Buddhist.
 Please inform the office if you are planning on taking refuge.

 Lama Yeshe Rinpoche will offer teachings in his straightforward and heartfelt style on how to create the inner conditions for gratitude and joy.
 He will draw on his huge wealth of personal experience, and how he has managed to bring joy and meaning into his own life through the practice of meditation.